Sick pet owner bit and slapped rabbits and plucked a guinea pig

 Magistrates ordered him to pay £500 prosecution costs and £115 victim surcharge.

-After the hearing a spokesman for the RSPCA said: “Though he denies knowing what happened to them, the horrific actions against two rabbits described by a witness, consistent with the catalogue of injuries sustained by them and accepted by the court, includes Emsley biting them, smashing them together, banging their heads together and smashing them into the ground.
+After the hearing RSPCA inspector Catherine Byrnes said: “Though he denies knowing what happened to them, the horrific actions against two rabbits described by a witness, consistent with the catalogue of injuries sustained by them and accepted by the court, includes Emsley biting them, smashing them together, banging their heads together and smashing them into the ground.

 “When their bodies were pulled from a wheeled bin they looked as though they had burst, such was the trauma inflicted to them.